Qwepo/Telebot/README.md

 To fix this, I had to write exceptions for the AttributeError.

 3)There is no limit on the number of links for one user.

+I would be happy if someone fixed the bugs and added their own innovations :)